Now Reading

 Avatar

-An alliance of defenders of the Filipino language has expressed opposition to the new law that discontinues the use of the mother tongue as a medium of instruction, saying this was contrary to the recommendations of education experts.
+An alliance of defenders of the Filipino language has expressed opposition to the new law that discontinues the use of the mother tongue as a medium of instruction, saying that this is contrary to the recommendations of education experts.

-David San Juan, lead convenor of the Alyansa ng mga Tagapagtanggol ng Wikang Filipino (Tanggol Wika), pointed out that any deficiencies found in implementing the Mother Tongue-Based Multilingual Education (MTB-MLE) should not be blamed on the program itself, but on the lack of government funding for the education system.
+David San Juan, lead convenor of the Alyansa ng mga Tagapagtanggol ng Wikang Filipino (Tanggol Wika), pointed out that any deficiencies found in implementing the Mother Tongue-Based Multilingual Education (MTB-MLE) should not be blamed on the program itself, but on the insufficient government funding for education.

 “The lack of storybooks, textbooks, glossaries, dictionaries and other important materials for the implementation of MTB-MLE—aside from the lack of training for the teachers—was a direct result of the failure by Malacañang, the House of Representatives and Senate in setting aside a budget for our country’s education system,” San Juan said in a statement written in Filipino.